rcalfredson/turkey/README.md

 https://i.imgur.com/5PiDyYf.jpeg,bbox-polygon,house-ground
 ```

 The first item in the `annotation_mode` and `classes` will be used as default option.
-Optionally, you can also import previous annotations by putting the correctly formatted json string into column "annotations".

 Here, for each image, we treat it differently.
 - For the first image, we allow 4 annotation modes, 3 class labels, and import previous annotations;
 - For the second image, we allow 1 annotation mode (polygon), 4 class labels, and import previous annotations;
 - For the third image, we allow 2 annotation modes, 2 class labels, and start fresh with no previous annotation.

 Alternatively, we can also treat a batch of images with the same settings by copy-pasting the `annotation_mode` and `classes` columns programmatically (or by hand if it is practical).

-Please note that the `annotations` column is meant to be JSON string, but to get around CSV formatting, we use `;` instead of `,` and single quote instead of double quote.
-This can be programmtically processed to be normal JSON in pre/post-processing.
+The choice is yours!

 ## Testing without Turk
 You can test the code before deploying it on MTurk by opening `localDemo.html` in your browser.
 This file is a lightweight wrapper that will load `MTurk.html` off GitHub, passing a sample image to it in the process.
 If you don't see anything here, make sure to start Chrome with the `--allow-file-access-from-files` flag (or the equivalent configuration for the browser of your choice).
 This will allow this wrapper page to load MTurk.html.